-- All checks shall be confirmed with adequate identification of the maker and note on the check or invoice or otherwise record the type of identification of the maker and information from the identification to assist in locating the maker in the event the check or invoice is not honored. e.g., State of Issue & Driver's License/ID Card Number, Expiration Date, Birthdate, Address if different from check.
-(Local Government Code 130.004). - All checks must be endorsed immediately upon receiving with a restrictive endorsement stamp declaring the instrument is "For Deposit Only" and payable to an approved Collin County depository account (disclosing the account number). - The date written on the check must be the current date or in the recent past (less than one week).
+- All checks shall be confirmed with adequate identification of the maker and note on the check or invoice or otherwise record the type of identification of the maker and information from the identification to assist in locating the maker in the event the check or invoice is not honored.
+Electronic checks (eChecks) for over-the-counter payments shall be verified before they are accepted.
+Verification should be done online; however, it is important to check the verification website independently of the information shown on the eCheck.
+This assures the verification website is valid and not fraudulently created on the eCheck.
+A copy of the verification should be kept on file. e.g., State of Issue & Driver's License/ID Card Number, Expiration Date, Birthdate, Address if different from check.
+(Local Government Code 130.004). - + All checks must be endorsed immediately upon receiving with a restrictive endorsement stamp declaring the instrument is "For Deposit Only" and payable to an approved Collin County depository account (disclosing the account number). - The date written on the check must be the current date or in the recent past (less than one week).
 No forward dated checks can be accepted since they will be deposited with the bank within 24-hours of receipt.
 The bank may submit the check for payment immediately.
 If no date is present on the check, its date is the date of its issue or the date it first comes into our possession.
-(Business and Commerce Code 3.113) - The numeric amount must match the written amount, if they don't the written number will be the amount of the check (Business and Commerce Code 3.114) - Verify the signature matches the name on the check, if they do not match or the maker is not listed, it may be necessary to confirm the validity of the check with the bank where it is drawn.
-If the signature is not legible, print the name of the signer above the signature when verifying the writer's identification. - Confirm the bank is a United States bank doing business in Texas.
+(Business and Commerce Code 3.113) - + The numeric amount must match the written amount, if they don't the written number will be the amount of the check (Business and Commerce Code 3.114) - + Verify the signature matches the name on the check, if they do not match or the maker is not listed, it may be necessary to confirm the validity of the check with the bank where it is drawn.
+If the signature is not legible, print the name of the signer above the signature when verifying the writer's identification. - + Confirm the bank is a United States bank doing business in Texas.
 Foreign (international) bank checks should not be accepted.